Let's Get Started

 If you have extra cash that you want to save into your investment accounts, that will raise your fee.

-These examples highlight why we believe a flat fee model from a fee-only advisor is the best choice for our clients.
+These examples highlight why we believe a flat fee model from a fee-only Certified Financial Planner is the best choice for our clients.

 It allows us to work with only your best interests in mind.
 We are paid no more, or no less, based on what you want to do with your money.
 You are welcome to move money in or out of your accounts for car and home purchases, paying down debt, or purchasing bank CDs, without worrying that our advice could be clouded by a fee based on the assets in the account.